harelba/q/test/BENCHMARK.md

 ## Updating the benchmark markdown document file
 The results should reside in the following [google sheet](https://docs.google.com/spreadsheets/d/1Ljr8YIJwUQ5F4wr6ATga5Aajpu1CvQp1pe52KGrLkbY/edit?usp=sharing).

-* Duplicat the baseline tab inside the spreadsheet.
+* Duplicate the baseline tab inside the spreadsheet.
 * Paste the content of `all.benchmark-results` to the new tab, near "Fill raw results here".

 * All the graphs below will be updated automatically.